Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes for all users except root.
 - [ ] No.
 - [ ] Yes unless special permission granted.
-- [ ] Yes for all users.
+- [x] Yes for all users.

 **[⬆ Back to Top](#table-of-contents)**

 ### True or False: Automated backups are enabled by default for a new DB Instance

-- [ ] True.
+- [x] True.
 - [ ] False.

 **[⬆ Back to Top](#table-of-contents)**

 ### What is one key difference between an Amazon EBS-backed and an instance-store backed instance?

-- [ ] Amazon EBS-backed instances can be stopped and restarted.
+- [x] Amazon EBS-backed instances can be stopped and restarted.
 - [ ] Instance-store backed instances can be stopped and restarted.
 - [ ] Auto scaling requires using Amazon EBS-backed instances.
 - [ ] Virtual Private Cloud requires EBS backed instances.

 **[⬆ Back to Top](#table-of-contents)**

 ### A major customer has asked you to set up his AWS infrastructure so that it will be easy to recover in the case of a disaster of some sort.
-Which of the following statements is true of Amazon EC2 security groups?
+Which of the following is important when thinking about being able to quickly launch resources in AWS to ensure business continuity in case of a disaster?

 - [ ] Create and maintain AMIs of key servers where fast recovery is required.
 - [ ] Regularly run your servers, test them, and apply any software updates and configuration changes.
 - [ ] Ensure that you have all supporting custom software packages available in AW.
-- [ ] All items listed here are important when thinking about disaster recovery.
+- [x] All items listed here are important when thinking about disaster recovery.

 **[⬆ Back to Top](#table-of-contents)**

 ### Select a true statement about Amazon EC2 Security Groups (EC2-Classic).

-- [ ] After you launch an instance in EC2-Classic, you can't change its security groups.
+- [x] After you launch an instance in EC2-Classic, you can't change its security groups.
 - [ ] After you launch an instance in EC2-Classic, you can change its security groups only once.
 - [ ] After you launch an instance in EC2-Classic, you can only add rules to a security group.
 - [ ] After you launch an instance in EC2-Classic, you cannot add or remove rules from a security group.